jokelbaf/hanime/README.md

 Logged in as User
 ```

+## Features

+Currently, the library supports the following features:

+-   👤 Login/password authentication without captcha;
+-   📹 Videos search, retrieval and download;
+-   💬 Comments retrieval;
+-   🏠 Home page retrieval;
+-   🪙 Coins retrieval;
+-   📺 User and channel retrieval.

+## Planned Features

+Here is the list of features that are planned to be implemented in the future:

+-   💬 Comments posting and deletion;
+-   🔍 Search, search page, filters;
+-   🔥 Trending and seasons pages;
+-   ✏️ Channel management;
+-   🖼️ Media upload to Hanime CDN;
+-   👑 Hanime premium purchase.

 ## Documentation

 The library provides you with a comprehensive [documentation](https://hanime.nekolab.app) on all methods and features.